UNINETTSigma2/documentation/getting_started/opslog.md

 * Upcoming maintenance (14 days before the start date)
 * Maintenance is started
 * Maintenance is completed
-* Any updated added to incidents and maintenances.
+* Any updates added to incidents and maintenances.